Rozapz/UFOs/README.md

 ## Overview of Project

 The purpose of this study is to creat a website using HTML and CSS to present a table of UFO sightings.
-The table can be filtered and the background Javascript code will be responsible to generate the new table.
+The table can be filtered and the background Javascript code is responsible to generate the new table.
 The final website is shown in the next figure.

 ![UFO sightings](Images/website_pic.PNG)

 ## Results: